Arrakark/craigslist_housing/README.md

 ![Prices of added/removed postings](/examples/ex6.png)

-You can use the information generated in the report to make better educated desisions when looking for a place to rent.
+You can use the information generated in the report to make better educated decisions when looking for a place to rent.
 You can also write you own script that loads the tinydb data into a Dataframe, and run your own custom analysis.
 See **test.py** for an example of that.

 ## How do I set this up to run if I have a server?
 If you have a server that can run Python (I assume you are a normal person and run some sort of Linux distro on your server), then you can run the scraper on your server, and run the report generator on your computer.